gitarzysta/match-manager/README.md

 ```

 The visualizer must be set up separately.
 The command used to visualize replays is specified at the top of manager.py.

+This code has not yet been updated to use a Halite 3 visualizer.